KiraCore/testnet/README.md

 ### Keys Backup Instructions

-To persist your private keys type `cat $HOME/.secrets/mnemonics.env` and save the content so that you can recover your accounts easily.
-Note, tht you have to run above command as non-sudo user.
+To persist your private keys type `cat /home/<username>/.secrets/mnemonics.env` and save the content so that you can recover your accounts easily.
+Remember to replace `<username>` with your user name otherwise instruction above will fail.

 ### Keys Recovery Instructions

-To recover accounts type `mkdir -p $HOME/.secrets && nano $HOME/.secrets/mnemonics.env`, then paste your saved secrets and press a combination of  `Ctrl+o`, `[ENTER]`, `Ctrl+x` to save changes.
+To recover accounts type `cd /home/<username> && mkdir ./.secrets && nano ./.secrets/mnemonics.env`, then paste your saved secrets and press a combination of  `Ctrl+o`, `[ENTER]`, `Ctrl+x` to preserve changes.
 The command above has to be executed before infrastructure setup takes place otherwise it will not take effect during setup.
-Note, tht you have to run above command as non-sudo user.
+Remember to replace `<username>` with your user name otherwise new set of keys will be generated.

 ### Joining Validator Set

 After [submitting request form](https://forms.gle/3UPeksBrp9yDMNSA8) to join Public Testnet you will receive an on-chain permission to submit claim validator seat transaction.
-You will see that your node has WAITING status and after sending following transaction you will become a KIRA Testnet Validator:
+You will see that your node has `WAITING` status and after sending following transaction from within `validator` container you will become a KIRA Testnet Validator:

 ```
 sekaid tx customstaking claim-validator-seat --from validator --keyring-backend=test --home=$SEKAID_HOME \